mbiesialska/wgan-postspec/README.md

 - [German](https://mydisk.cs.upc.edu/s/EWQiiTBibbbJGng)
 - [Italian](https://mydisk.cs.upc.edu/s/AFk9cfJckgBsWGr)

-## Publication
+## Citation
-If you use the software or linguistic constraints from this repository for academic research, please cite the relevant paper as follows:
+If you use any part of our work (software, linguistic constraints, etc.) for your research, please cite our paper as follows:
 ```
 @inproceedings{biesialska2020enhancing,
   title={Enhancing Word Embeddings with Knowledge Extracted from Lexical Resources},